salimandre/Monte-Carlo-Tree-Search/README.md

 From the previous plots we can make two observations:

+- The more thinking time the higher chance the game outcome will be a draw

+-

 - Reward designs performance depend on thinking time

 - Aggressive play is rewarded for player 1 when thinking time is low